-After trainings and other events, our page was especially active as new alumni from countries around the world joined to stay in touch.
-However, in recent years, the traffic dropped off.
 During that time, we’ve grown significantly as an organization—adding staff positions, increasing programming—but I wouldn’t blame our Facebook followers for thinking the Center for Artistic Activism was dormant, if not dead.
 They weren’t seeing everything we shared—and may not have been seeing anything.
 They’ve asked to hear from us, but Facebook decides if and when they actually do.
 And in reality, it’s not often.
 Here are the stats Facebook provides us:

 This shows how many people (anyone, not exclusively fans of our page) have seen our posts over the past three months.
 With a few exceptions, you can see most posts don’t reach more than a tenth of the number who have opted to follow our page.
 In recent weeks, we’ve reached an average around 3 percent.

 This is by design.
 People think the Facebook algorithm is complicated, and it does weigh many factors, but reaching audiences through their algorithm is driven by one thing above all others: payment.
 Facebook’s business model for organizations is to sell your audience back to you.

 In the past, you could boost your social media reach by writing better posts and including images and video.
 But in recent years, targeted spending on advertising has overtaken all other tips and tricks.
 To reach more people who already requested to hear from the Center for Artistic Activism, we’d have to give our donors’ money to Facebook to “boost” our posts.